 |The quickest way to understand how Java code is structured|

-A type selector's job is to distinguish between types.
-Any one Java type is either accepted or rejected by a type selector according to whether the type matches the type selector's criteria.
+A method selector's job is to distinguish between methods.
+Any one Java method is either accepted or rejected by a method selector according to whether the method matches the method selector's criteria.

-Modifier, Javadoc, Annotation, DeclaredBy, Exclude, Include, Supertype, DependsUpon, Declares
+Modifier, Javadoc, Annotation, DeclaredBy, Exclude, Include, ParameterType, ExceptionType, ReturnType

 |name||identifier, must be unique||Yes|